scass91/CV/README.md

 During my time at Motability Operations I frequently attended meetings with senior stakeholders and was responsible for communicating the findings of our team in a simple, non-technical way to various members of the business.
 I was often asked to give recommendations on what actionable steps should be taken in order to meet our business goals, working strategically and collaboratively with other team members in the process.

-At Babylon Health I am the iOS engineer responsible for one of our largest whitelabel apps.
+At Babylon Health, I am the iOS engineer responsible for one of our largest white label apps.
 Here, I have to communicate to both technical and non-technical members of the wider business on a consistent basis about the status of the app, as well as giving input on future directives and scoping of ideas to improve efficiencies.

 #### Creative & Critical thinker

 I have consistently sought out opportunities to improve the efficiency of processes throughout my career.
 During my time as a Pricing Analyst, I proactively rewrote a manual report using Business Objects and VBA macros so that it would automatically refresh, saving several hours of analysts' time per month.
 As a result, I had more time to spend on tasks which added significant value to the team.

-At Babylon Health I updated our Github bot so it would automatically add or delete labels from pull requests based on the number of reviews a given PR has - this is another example of making a small change to improve overall efficiency.
+At Babylon Health, I updated our GitHub bot so it would automatically add or delete labels from pull requests based on the number of reviews a given PR has - this is another example of making a small change to improve overall efficiency.

 ## Education